 The Hawkmen and their partners (both at work and at play, as it were) used to have a similar happy relationship.
 Pre-Crisis, Carter and Shiera Hall of Earth-2 were married for about the same length of time as the Garricks, and used to go off on archaeological expeditions together in between JSA meetings.
 Likewise on Earth-1, Katar and Shayera Hol were married right from their creation.
 Post-Crisis (and post-John Ostrander and Hawkworld), Hawk continuity is just a mess, but Carter and the new Hawkgirl still get together fairly often.
 In fact the very first Hawkman and Hawkgirl's corpses are the central power battery of the Star Sapphire Corps (who are fueled by the Power of Love)

-Peter Parker and Mary Jane until the One More Day comic.
+Spider-Man: Peter Parker and Mary Jane until the One More Day comic.
 They're also married in the newspaper strips, and have now gone past the twenty-five year mark.
-This is parodied in Ultimate Spider-man, in which Mary Jane and Peter are so close that Liz Allen starts to refer to Mary Jane as "Mary Jane Watson-Parker" because "You two are totally married!"
+This is parodied in Ultimate Spider-Man, in which Mary Jane and Peter are so close that Liz Allen starts to refer to Mary Jane as "Mary Jane Watson-Parker" because "You two are totally married!"
 Peter even tells MJ at one point that when they become old enough he would marry her.

 Mystique and Destiny, Rogue's adoptive parents, had an amazingly long loving relationship that began when the two women met in the 1890s and only ended when Destiny gave her life so that Mystique could live.
 Although it is known that through some unexplained circumstances they were separated for unspecified times, there was never seen a cross word between them.
 Pretty good showing, especially considering they're both villains.

 In The Authority, Apollo and Midnighter.
 Interesting in that they're both gay superheroes who are happily married.